 - Single dose taken orally

 - Approved for people 12 years and older

 - Since there is not yet information about the use of Baloxavir in these groups, it is not recommended for those who are pregnant, breastfeeding, hospitalized, or outpatients with complicated or progressive illness.

 All four of these antivirals have 1 thing in common, though!
 They work best when started within 48 hours of the onset of symptoms.

 If you still need your flu shot, or if you start to feel unwell, your local Medac is here to help!
-Our centers offer flu shots, flu tests, and COVID19 tests.
+Our urgent care centers are open every day of the week 8:00 am to 8:00 pm- No appointment necessary!
+We offer flu shots as well as flu and COVID-19 testing at all centers!
 To be seen by a provider, simply walk in, or save your spot online by clicking here.
-For information on time-saving E-registration click here.
+For information on E-registering to save time click here.
 We look forward to helping you Get Better.
 Faster!